 The diagnosis of MCC is made with a skin biopsy biopsy The removal of cells or tissue in order to determine the presence, characteristics, or extent of a disease by a pathologist usually using microscopic analysis. , which is then examined under the microscope by a pathologist pathologist A doctor who specializes in identifying diseases by examining cells and tissues under a microscope. .
 Common types of biopsy include a punch (a small core is taken) or a shave (part of the top of the lesion lesion An area of abnormal tissue that may be either benign or malignant. is removed with a scalpel).
-The pathologist will then use special studies (called immunohistochemistry stains) are used to determine if a lesion is an MCC or another form of cancer cancer A term used to describe diseases in which abnormal cells continually divide without normal regulation.
+The pathologist will then use special studies (called immunohistochemistry stains) to determine if a lesion is an MCC or another form of cancer cancer A term used to describe diseases in which abnormal cells continually divide without normal regulation.
 Cancerous cells may invade surrounding tissues and may spread to other regions of the body via blood and the lymphatic system. , such as small cell lung cancer (SCLC), lymphoma, or melanoma melanoma A form of skin cancer that begins in melanocytes (the skin cells that produce the pigment melanin).
 Melanoma affects about 42,000 Americans per year and has about a 15% mortality. .
 Each of these cancers has unique characteristics when examined with such special stains.

-MCC will typically be positive for low molecular weight cytokeratins (CAM 5.2 or AE1/AE3), CK20 and neuron-specific enolase (NSE) (see photographs below).
+MCC will typically be positive for low molecular weight cytokeratins (CAM 5.2 or AE1/AE3), CK20 and neuron-specific enolase (NSE) (see photographs above).
 MCC typically is not positive for CK7 or thyroid transcription factor 1 (TTF-1) (positive in SCLC), leukocyte common antigen (LCA) (positive in lymphoma) and S100 (positive in small cell melanoma).

 About 80% of MCCs in the United States contain the Merkel polyomavirus Merkel polyomavirus The Merkel cell polyomavirus (MCPyV) is a very common virus that is often on our skin.
 It is not known to cause any common problems.
 Very rarely, it can lead to Merkel cell carcinoma. .
 A study of 282 MCC patients found that the risk of the cancer recurring was higher among patients whose tumors did not contain the virus (“virus-negative MCC tumors”).
 The typical way to test if the Merkel virus is present in a tumor is by using the CM2B4 antibody antibody A highly specific protein made by our bodies that can recognize and bind to an agent such as a bacteria or virus. which detects if the Merkel polyomavirus oncoprotein is present, and can be performed in many major pathology laboratories.
-The graph below shows that patients whose tumors are “virus negative” are more likely to have their tumors progress and thus should be followed more closely in order to catch a possible recurrence early (this trend is statistically significant, p = 0.011).
+The graph below shows that patients whose tumors are “virus negative” are more likely to have their tumors progress and thus should be followed more closely in order to catch a possible recurrence early (this difference is statistically significant, p = 0.011).

 In order for a tumor to spread or metastasize, it needs to enter into vessels that carry blood or lymph fluid.
 Sometimes it is possible to actually see MCC tumor cells that have entered into such vessels within or around the tumor, which is called “lymphovascular invasion”.
 An image of this process is shown below, where the vessel wall is stained pink and MCC tumor cells are stained dark purple (nuclei of the cells).